pangtodd/RussellSite2/books/mars.md

 quote: ScreenRant
 ---

-Traveling to Mars from Mark Russell and Roberto Meli brings charm and humor to a story unafraid to explore mortality.
+"Traveling to Mars from Mark Russell and Roberto Meli brings charm and humor to a story unafraid to explore mortality."